-In an effort to tackle the rise in suicides for the first time in 11 years (mostly due to the pandemic-related crisis), the Japanese prime minister Yoshihide Suga has appointed a "Minister of Solitude".
+In an effort to tackle the rise in suicides for the first time in 11 years (mostly due to the pandemic-related crisis), the Japanese prime minister Yoshihide Suga he appointed a "Minister of Solitude".

 You read that right.
 Tetsushi Sakamoto he is the Japanese (and I believe world) prime minister for loneliness.
 Sakamoto, however, will not have the only difficult task of avoiding deaths from suicides, but also that of encouraging births: in fact, he will also be responsible for managing the declining birth rate, and for strengthening regional economies.